botfatherio/botfather.io/src/content/apiref/desktop-api.md

 title: Desktop API
 ---

-Botfathers Desktop API can be used for Windows and Linux desktop automation.
+Botfather's Desktop API can be used for Windows and Linux desktop automation.
 The API provides methods to take screenshots and send fake keyboard and mouse input events.
-On Linux botfather registeres a fake hardware device to send input events, which can't be ignored by programs such as games.
-The Desktop API, like any other botfather API, is crossplatform.
+On Linux Botfather registers a fake hardware device to send input events, which can't be ignored by programs such as games.
+The Desktop API, like any other Botfather API, is crossplatform.
 That means you can use the same code to automate both Windows and Linux desktops.

 ## Table of contents